GVPproj/audiomerge/README.md

 A CLI tool that takes 2-3 audio files, normalizes their loudness (EBU R128), applies a true-peak limiter, and crossfades them into a single output file.

-Built entirely in Rust with zero external runtime dependencies — no ffmpeg required.
-Ships as a single static binary.
+Ships as a single static binary with zero external runtime dependencies.

 ## Install